ai-ptd-dev/ptd-python-cli/docs/base/PERFORMANCE.md

 ## Conclusion

 The PTD approach allows you to:
-1. Develop quickly in Ruby
+1. Develop quickly in Python
 2. Transpile to Rust for production
 3. Get 2-50x performance improvements
 4. Maintain identical functionality